nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a booking: `add`

-Adds a booking to the address book.
+Adds a booking to the bookingPeriod book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`